ZHEGG/miccai2023/README.md

 The second output json is the model trained by all trainval data

-just change --model and --checkpoint
+just change --model and --checkpoint and add --modified

 finally we will get the final json by post-processing 2 model outputs using